 - Chapter 5 'Implementation' and Chapter 6 'Powers and facilities municipalities' Participation Act

-See also the Data Register Stichting Inlichtingenbureau (Processing Activities Act SUWI / Participation Act) on the website of the Inlichtingenbureau to be found via the following page: https://www.inlichtingenbureau.nl/Privacy-en-Veiligheid/Privacy-en-burgers
+See also Data Register.
+Processing Activities Act SUWI / Participation Act on the IB website at the following page: https://www.bidn.nl/privacy-beleid

 Links to legal bases